 - If you have children, consider the public schools in the area.
 How do they rank?
 Are there any well-rated magnet schools in the neighborhood?

 - If you walk or jog regularly, is this an area that lends itself to those pastimes?
 Are there well-paved sidewalks, and is the terrain easy to cover on foot?

 - Is the rent or sale price-to-space ratio decent?
 Do most of the apartments or homes have outdoor space?

 - Where do most of the people you know live?
 It’s nice to make new friends, of course, but if you’re new in town and the few friends you have are all the way across the city, it could be challenging to remain in touch.

 - Do neighbors seem friendly and social?
 Is there a sense of community, like a neighborhood watch association or a local hub where everyone hangs out?

-- Look beyond the neighborhood’s marquis name, like Hollywood and Beverly Hills, and really dig in to discover the flavor of the area, perhaps even asking some residents in a neighborhood coffee shop.
+- Look beyond the neighborhood’s marquis name, like Hollywood and Beverly Hills, and really dig into discovering the flavor of the area, perhaps even asking some residents in a neighborhood coffee shop.

 - Is the area easily accessible?
 This is something to consider when you’re looking into some of the gorgeous hillside regions of LA, especially if you have someone with special medical needs or an elderly person in your household.

 Neighborhood Pros and Cons

 The following is a quick breakdown of a few central areas in LA.
 These locales are well established with loads of history.

 Pros: Excellent school district; clean, manicured area; good for pedestrians and walking; in the flats, there are many one- and two-hour-free parking lots; parking is generally very easy, except in the retail center; very safe, highly regarded neighborhood.

 Cons: Extremely expensive, of course (you're not just paying for housing, but also for the zip code); traffic and parking can be horrible around the retail center.